yusefnapora/nix-config/README.md

 The `justfile` defines a few recipies using the [just](https://github.com/casey/just) command runner.
 Run `just --list` to list all recipies.
 The most important are `just switch`, which builds the config (for the current hostname by default) and switches to it, `just build` which builds but doesn't switch, and `just trace`, which prints the stacktrace when things fail to build.

+If you don't have `just` installed but do have nix, run `nix develop` to open a bootstrap shell environment.